 Indian Air Force invites Indian citizens (male and women) to be part of this elite force as Class 1 Gazetted Officers in Flying, Ground Duty (Technical and Non-Technical) branches.
-Online examination will be conducted on 16 Feb and 17 Feb19 for AFCAT 1 2019 exam.
+Online examination will be conducted two times every year.
 Candidates applying for the examination should ensure that they fulfill all the eligibility conditions for admission to the examination.
 Their admission at all the stages of examination viz. written examination and SSB test will be purely provisional, subject to their satisfying the prescribed eligibility conditions.
 If on verification at any time before or after the written examination or AFSB Testing, it is found that they do not fulfill any of the eligibility conditions, their candidature will be canceled by the IAF

 But, for any average Indian student who have had Maths and Physics at 10+2, 30 days are more than enough to prepare for this exam.
 Let’s see how to crack AFCAT exam in 30 days.
 But first let us revisit the pattern and syllabus:

 AFCAT consist of a written paper of 100 questions with a maximum of 300 marks.
 Each question carry 3 marks and there is a negative mark for each wrong answer to a question.
 Question unattempted will not be penalized.

 It also has EKT for Ground Duty and Technical branches with maximum 150 marks.

 After clearing it, the candidate advances to the next rounds of personal interview and screening.

 - English: Comprehension, Error Detection, Sentence Completion/Filling in of correct word, Synonyms, Antonyms and Testing of Vocabulary, Idioms and Phrases

 - General Awareness: History, Geography, Civics, Politics, Current Affairs, Environment, Basic Science, Defence, Art, Culture, Sports, etc